liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 may be written as :math:`e^{i\theta}` for some value of :math:`theta`, we perform the following algorithm to trace out this boundary.

-1. Define an array of values ``Theta``.
-Since we wish for a smooth curve, and since we wish to trace out the entire boundary, we choose 800 linearly-spaced points from 0 to :math:`8\pi`.
+1. efine an array of values ``Theta``.
+Since we wish for a smooth curve, and since we wish to trace out the entire boundary, we choose 10,000 linearly-spaced points from 0 to :math:`16\pi`.
+   Since some angles will correspond to multiple locations on the stability boundary, by going beyond :math:`2\pi` we ensure that all boundary locations are plotted, and by using such a fine discretization the Newton method is more likely to converge to the root closest to the previous boundary point, ensuring a smooth plot.

 2. For each value :math:`\theta \in` ``Theta``, we solve the nonlinear equation